BND Hamburger Icon

 A concrete example should illustrate just how easy this process can be.
 Here’s how to change your payroll schedule in the Intuit QuickBooks payroll software:

-4. Select the “How often do you pay?” dropdown, link your pay schedule, and voila, your pay schedule has been changed.
-It really is that simple.
+3. Make the necessary changes and voila, your pay schedule has been changed.
+It is that simple.

 author image